Wausau Woodchucks: History

+Athletic Park was previously occupied by the Wausau Timbers of the Class A Midwest League, who relocated after the 1990 season to Geneva, Illinois, to become the Kane County Cougars.
+The Timbers (and Wausau Mets before them) had hosted numerous future major leaguers including Edgar Martínez, Omar Vizquel, Harold Reynolds, and Mookie Wilson.

 The Woodchucks began play in 1994 as one of the five original franchises in the Northwoods League, along with the Rochester Honkers, Manitowoc Skunks, Kenosha Kroakers, and Dubuque Mud Puppies.
-Only the Woodchucks and Honkers exist today.

-The Woodchucks filled the void left by the Wausau Timbers of the Class A Midwest League, who relocated after the 1990 season to Geneva, Illinois, to become the Kane County Cougars.
+The Woodchucks are the only team among these five that has played continuously in its original city since the league's inception.

 The team was known as the Wausau Woodchucks from 1994 to 1998, but the team name was changed to Wisconsin Woodchucks for the 1999 season, as they were the only remaining team in Wisconsin in the league at that time.

-In 1998 Clark Eckhoff purchased the Wisconsin Woodchucks.
-Attendance dramatically increased with Eckhoff as owner, and the Woodchucks would go on to win two league championships in 2001 and 2003.
+The Wisconsin Woodchucks won the Northwoods League championship twice, in 2001 and 2003.
+2003 was a particularly notable season as Woodchucks team MVP was future MLB standout Ben Zobrist.
+Upon receiving the team’s MVP award, Zobrist reflected; “The Woodchucks have been good to me and given me so many opportunities.
+I’m excited to accept this award, not on behalf of my own achievement, but on behalf of everyone on the team.”

 The Woodchucks' manager for the 2007–2009 seasons was Jim Gantner, a former Milwaukee Brewer who attended college at the University of Wisconsin–Oshkosh.
 Gantner had never managed a team previously, and the Woodchucks appealed to him as he had spent time in the area at a second home.
 Gantner became the team's president of baseball operations in 2009.

-On February 2, 2022, the Woodchucks announced their return as the Wausau Woodchucks, with a new logo and color scheme.
+In 2022, the Woodchucks announced a return to their original team name—the Wausau Woodchucks—with a new logo and color scheme.